 6. Deep condition regularly to strengthen your edges (along with the rest of your hair.)
 We recommend NaturAll Club's Avocado Ice Cream Treatment Deep Conditioners for best results, which only contain natural ingredients that nourish, moisturize, and strengthen your hair.

 7. Whenever you moisturize your hair, don't neglect your edges.
 Dry hair increases risk of breakage, and your edges are particularly vulnerable.
 Give them special attention and care, and always seal in moisture to prevent them drying out and breaking.

 8. Fill your diet with vitamins and nutrients.
 Your hair and your edges need them to grow and maintain strength.
 Here are some great foods that nourish both your body and your hair.

 9. Stop using heat.
 Since your edges are the most fragile hairs on your head, heat tools have the potential to completely fry them.
 If your edges are thinning, take a break from heat, and even if your edges are healthy, turn down the heat and use it less often.

 None of these tips working?
 Thinning edges and hair can also be due to health issues.
-If you think this is the case, see this blogpost on alopecia and hair loss.
+If you think this is the case, check out this article on alopecia and hair loss.